 Background Fabric: Cut two 5” squares for the block corners.
 Cut each square in half diagonally to make a total of 4 triangles.
 It is easier to use a non-directional print or solid fabric.

 Square Centre fabric: A fat eighth for the block centre.
 A print with motifs that can be ‘fussy cut’ works well.

-Print four copies of the economy square pattern, make sure your settings are at 100% and not scaled down.
+Print four copies of the Economy Square Template, make sure your settings are at 100% and not scaled down.
 Cut out along the dashed lines.

 Prepare your pattern by pre-creasing all the seam lines using a Hera marker or non serrated blunt butter knife and a quilt ruler.
 These are the solid black lines on the pattern.

 The centre square is cut at 5¼” square including a generous seam allowance so use masking tape or washi tape on your quilt ruler to mark that size of square.
 You can then use your ruler to view the size of square you want to cut on your fabrics and centre a particular motif or pattern before you cut.
 Cut along the outer ruler lines first and then rotate your ruler, line up the tape on the cut edges and cut the opposite sides of the square.